marlia92/PFA-component-starter/src/component-library/content/components/wrappers/carousel/index.md

 ---
 title: Carousel
-overview: "An interactive slideshow component for scrollable content panels.
-Supports auto-play, auto-scroll, customizable slide widths, and touch/swipe gestures."
+overview: "A carousel for displaying multiple slides of content.
+Supports autoplay and auto-scroll options, with configurable slide widths and minimum sizes to maintain responsive layouts."

 slots:
   - title: default
     description: The contents for the the Carousel.